Terry’s Nails

 Description

-Terry’s nails are a type of apparent leukonychia, characterized by ground glass opacification of almost the entire nail, with a narrow band of normal, pink nail bed at the distal border, and often with obliteration of the lunula.
+Terry’s nails are a type of apparent leukonychia, characterised by ground glass opacification of almost the entire nail; distal narrow band of normal, pink nail bed; and often with obliteration of the lunula.

-1954 Initially described by Richard Terry in patients with hepatic cirrhosis (sign demonstrated in 82 of 100 cirrhotic patients) p < 0.01.
-The narrow pink/ brown segment (0.5 – 3 mm) of the distal border before the lunula indicated normal nail bed tissue and that this is the prominent feature.
+1954 – Initially described by Richard Terry in patients with hepatic cirrhosis (sign demonstrated in 82 of 100 cirrhotic patients).
 Terry investigated “Opacity of the nail bed causing apparent whiteness of the finger-nails, and its occurrence in cirrhosis of the liver and some other conditions.”
 The whitened appearance of the nail due to underlining defects of the nail bed was termed ‘apparent leuconychia’.

 Terry 1954